The Best VPNs for Japan

 - Higher pricing for monthly plans

-- Streaming can be hit-and-miss
+- Streaming can be hit or miss

 - Takes time to connect sometimes